 Prerequisites: J.D. students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective, but must have at least 28 credits in order to participate.)

 Students may not concurrently enroll in this practicum and an externship or a clinic (except Street Law) or another practicum course.

 THIS IS A PRACTICUM COURSE.

-This is a 4 credit course.
-2 credits will be awarded for the 2-hour weekly seminar and 2 credits for approximately 10 hours of supervised work per week, for a minimum of 11 weeks, to be scheduled with the faculty.
-The supervised work must be completed during normal business hours.
-The seminar portion will be graded.
-The 2 credits of supervised work is mandatory pass/fail and counts toward the 7 credit pass/fail limit.
-Students will be allowed to take another course pass/fail in the same semester as the supervised work.
+This is a four credit course.
+Two credits will be awarded for the two-hour weekly seminar and two credits for approximately 10 hours of fieldwork per week, for a minimum of 11 weeks, to be scheduled with the faculty.
+The fieldwork must be completed during normal business hours.
+The two-credit seminar portion of this practicum will be graded.
+The two credits of fieldwork are mandatory pass/fail.
+Students will be allowed to take another course pass/fail in the same semester as this practicum.

 ||Room / Days / From-To